How Long Should You Massage Your Forearms with a Ball? | 321 STRONG Answers

 ### How often should you do forearm ball massage?

-Daily works well for most people, as long as you stick to the 60 to 90 second guideline per arm.
+Daily works well for a lot of people, as long as you stick to the 60 to 90 second guideline per arm.
 Rest a day if you notice lingering soreness or bruising.
 Consistency beats intensity.
 Short daily sessions keep forearm tension from building up into chronic tightness.

 ### Can forearm ball massage help with tennis elbow?